LennoxLiu/my-mini-review/README.md

 ## Author's comment

 *Given the interdisciplinary nature of computational neuroscience, this review is tailored for researchers with backgrounds in mathematics, biology, physics, or computer science.
 I have made a deliberate effort to ensure that the content is accessible and comprehensible to individuals with expertise in any of these fields.*
+*Special thanks to my supervisors R.M. and A.G. for their detailed comments.*